SallaApp/Salla-CLI/README.md

     <tr>
       <td>salla</td>
       <td>create app</td>
-      <td>This command will take you through a wizard to easily create your Salla Partners App in a smooth way.</td>
+      <td>Used to take you through a wizard to easily create your Salla Partners App.</td>
     </tr>
   </tbody>

 ### `salla app serve`

-TBD
+This command allows you to serve your Salla apps on a dedicated local port.
+You can write it in your terminal in such a way:

 ```bash
 salla salla app serve